- Purchase the complete Expat Arrivals Colombia Guide (PDF)

 While the country is becoming increasingly popular with tourists and expats, foreigners still generate a fair amount of fascination and curiosity from locals.
 Expats should be ready for stares and invasive questions, well-meaning though they may be.

-Almost everyone loves dancing and football.
+Almost everyone in Colombia loves dancing and football.
 Colombians are generally family-oriented.
 Expats will undoubtedly be invited to the homes and family events of their new Colombian friends.

 Time in Colombia

 Life tends to progress at a much slower pace in Colombia.
-The local approach to time and punctuality is very flexible, both socially and in business.
+The local approach to time and punctuality is highly flexible, both socially and in business.
 Enjoying more public holidays than most other countries, Colombians place great value on their family time, festivals and traditions.
-Queueing and waiting in long lines is commonplace.
-The practice of jumping these lines can also make making visits to banks or shops very tedious.
+Queueing and waiting in long lines are commonplace.
+The practice of jumping these lines can also make visits to banks or shops tedious affairs.

 Meeting and greeting in Colombia